Schizachyrium scoparium

 Schizachyrium scoparium, commonly known as little bluestem or beard grass, is a species of North American prairie grass native to most of the contiguous United States (except California, Nevada, and Oregon) as well as a small area north of the Canada–US border and northern Mexico.
 It is most common in the Midwestern prairies and is one of the most abundant native plants in Texas grasslands.

-Little bluestem is a perennial bunchgrass and is prominent in tallgrass prairie, along with big bluestem (Andropogon gerardi), indiangrass (Sorghastrum nutans) and switchgrass (Panicum virgatum).
+Little bluestem is a perennial bunchgrass and is prominent in tallgrass prairies, along with big bluestem (Andropogon gerardi), indiangrass (Sorghastrum nutans) and switchgrass (Panicum virgatum).
 It is a warm-season species, meaning it employs the C4 photosynthetic pathway.

 Description

 Little bluestem grows to become an upright, roundish mound of soft, bluish-green or grayish-green blades in May and June that is about two to three feet high.
 In July, it initiates flowering stalks, which reach four to five feet in height.
 In fall, it displays a coppery or mostly orange color with tints of red or purple.
 Sometimes it displays in some places, as in sandy soils, a redder fall color.
 It becomes a more orangish-bronze in winter until early spring, when it becomes more tan.

+Little bluestem stems tiller within individual plants.
+Each tiller hierarchy is separated by age, starting from the youngest in the middle pushing the oldest tillers out to the periphery.